apaladines-techconsulting/Interview_Questions/README.md

     Managed object context -> Is the workhorse of the Core Data stack.
 It is the object of the Core Data stack you, the developer, interact with most
     Persistent store coordinator -> It keeps a reference to the managed object model and the managed object context.
 And, as the name implies, the persistent store coordinator is in charge of the persistent store of the application.
     Managed object model -> An instance of the NSManagedObjectModel class, loads the data model and exposes it to the Core Data stack.

+By default CoreData run in main thread, a better practice is to run it in privateContext that means background.

 ![image](https://github.com/apaladines-techconsulting/Interview_Questions/assets/138136886/de399225-5933-4f5b-afd2-0cc90ac5c10b)